lavatelaker/learning-react/README.md

 # learning-react
-this is for learning react
+This is for learning react